Senior's art transforms Perry Atrium

 “How do we make sense of Jesus now?”
 Steele wonders.
 “And who is this ‘me’ in terms of Jesus?”

 Taking a cue from the traditional of church stained glass, Steele decided to use translucent media in her paintings, which are 10 feet square or 10 feet by 20 feet, and hang them over windows.
 The paintings cover two of the three tiers of atrium windows, leaving the uppermost tier unaffected.
-The installation took much of last Friday and involved not only Steele but a crew of student and Physical Plant helpers, not to mention a Genie lift — a small cherry picker.
+The installation took much of last Friday and involved not only Steele but a crew of student and Facility Services helpers, not to mention a Genie lift — a small cherry picker.

 The project is a first for Perry Atrium.
 With its glass wall affording captivating views of Lake Andrews and the Olin Arts Center at Bates, this three-story space is a popular spot for studying, relaxing and meeting friends.
 In a testament to the Bates tradition of balancing individual initiative with community interests, Steele made a formal presentation about the installation and asked permission of atrium users to go ahead with it.
 Permission was granted unanimously.